escidoc/escidoc-core-admin/doc/readme.txt

             - target db-migration of ant file build.xml The admin-tool.properties must be placed in the directory from that the admin tool is executed.

+- Tool to migrate the fedora content of a eSciDoc repository from build 0.9.0159 to Release 1.0

+    - Usage:
+        - Modify admin-tool.properties to define the values for properties fedora-2.home and fedora-3.home
+        - execute target foxml-migration of ant file build.xml The admin-tool.properties must be placed in the directory from that the admin tool is executed.